cardano-foundation/CIPs/MessageSigning/MessageSigning.md

 For `P2`, the algorithm that is used is uniquely determined by the public key used. *COSE* defines the `alg` pre-defined header to indicate which algorithm was used to sign/verify but we don't use this for the following reasons

 1) We want to limit the number of allowed signing algorithms to exactly the set used in Cardano because of `E2`.
-1) There is a 1-1 mapping between the pair `address`, `address_meta` and what signing algorithm is used and so this information would be redundant.
+1) There is a 1-1 mapping between the pair (`address`, `address_pubkey`) and what signing algorithm is used and so this information would be redundant.
 1) Allowed values in the `alg` field must be present in the [IANA COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml#key-type) (and new entries have to be manually approved).
 This is not sufficient for us as we often have to use cutting edge cryptography specialized for our domain.

 ### Encryption